 The Fat Tyre Festival is Jamaica's longest running mountain bike event.
 Started in the mid-1990's as a development activity of Rusty's Xcellent Adventures in Negril, the Singletrack crew has been running things since 2007.

-UPDATE: Its looking like we’ll be able to pull together the 2023 version of the Fat Tyre Festival!
-Of course, that comes with all the usual caveats given the crazy world we live in right now.
+UPDATE: The 2025 Fat Tyre Festival is happening baby!
 We are working out the details given the new landscape, but fully expect to be able to provide the same killer experience we did way, way back before the pandemic.

 The 2020 Fat Tyre Festival dates was as follows: